virginiac32/full-stack-project/docs/production_README.md

 Objective: Ability to search for tracks by keyword.

-### Phase 7: Youtube video API (1 day)
+### Phase 7: Styling & Overall Look (1 day)

-Objective: Embed the relevant Youtube video for the track.
+Objective: Have an overall connected look and feel for the app.

 ### Bonus Features (TBD)

 * Tags
-* Extra styling
+* Embed videos